 Raffa looked at me with confusion.
 “What do you want from me?” he asked.
 “You’re not getting Lobo.”
 He stepped back over Lobo’s body for emphasis.

 “We’re trying to help.
 We’ll be safer together,” I said.

 He studied my face.
 “Why would you help me?” he asked.

 I thought about it for a moment.
-I had been asked this question enough times in the last few minutes that you'd think I would have a good answer.
 It did seem wrong to work with other races.
 I had been told not to since birth, and it had been reinforced over and over again since then.
 But there was something here.
 There was something about this strange group I found myself a part of.
-Maybe they would all betray me eventually, but for the first time in a long time, there were people who knew I was a Treek and didn't try to kill me whenever they had a chance.
+Maybe they would all betray me eventually, but for the first time in a long time, there were people who knew I was a Treek and didn’t try to kill me whenever they had a chance.
 There were people that trusted me on some level.

 I looked at Raffa and said, “Because whatever is going on here, on Daegal, it’s bigger than our racial hatred of one another.
 One less person out here means one less person to help find the lost.”

-He growled, his eyes darting between us.
-He arched his back and said, "I don't need your help.
-Go away."
-With that, the grizzly bear charged at me.
-I ducked back into the forest brush, and he didn't pursue—a bluff charge.
+Raffa growled, his eyes darting between us.
+He arched his back and said, “I don’t need your help.
+Go away.”
+With that, the grizzly bear ran at me.
+I ducked back into the forest brush, and he didn’t pursue—a bluff charge.

 Then, there was a loud groan from deep in the forest.
 It was followed by a ripping and snapping sound and then an earth-shaking slam.
-Everyone looked in the direction of the sound and saw an entire tree, uprooting itself.
-Its trunk split into to massive leg like columns and the tree began to walk through the forest.
+Everyone looked in the direction of the sound and saw an entire tree uprooting itself.
+Its trunk split into two massive legs like pillars and the tree began to walk through the forest.